xeno010/Wp-Pro-Quiz/readme.txt

 * Option "correct- and incorrect-answermark" added
 * Option "show only specific number of questions" added
 * Bugfix in statistic function
+* Translation for Dutch have been added (Thanks Bas W.)
+* Translation for Norwegian have been added (Thanks Stein Ivar J.)